 The Radiography Program provides learning opportunities for students in an array of clinical learning environments.
-The clinical experiences range from imaging centers, orthopedic offices, and medical office groups, and from small to large hospitals.
-This ensures that students are exposed to a maximum variety of exams through the use of computed and digital radiography equipment.
-Clinical rotations are assigned so that each student has the opportunity to experience procedures essential for the ARRT clinical competency requirements.
+The clinical education sites include imaging centers, orthopedic offices, medical offices, and small to large hospitals.
+This ensures students are exposed to a maximum variety of exams through the use of computed and digital radiography equipment.
+Clinical rotations are assigned so that each student has the opportunity to experience procedures necessary to meet the American Registry if Radiologic Technologists (ARRT) clinical competency requirements.

-Clinical rotations are assigned so that each student has the opportunity to experience a variety of imaging procedures.
-Every student must complete a Computed Tomography clinical rotation.
-Second-level students have the opportunity to express an interest in a particular modality and arrangements are made for students to self-select an additional modality of interest.
-Students may request a clinical rotation in the following advanced modalities: Magnetic Resonance Imaging, Nuclear Medicine, Sonography, Vascular Imaging, Radiation Therapy, and Mammography.
-Program staff reserve the right to approve a student's request to participate in an additional clinical rotation through an alternate modality of interest.
-The opportunity to participate in additional clinical clinical clinical clinical clinical rotations is based upon the progression of students on their required ARRT clinical competencies.
+Second-level students have the opportunity to participate in a clinical rotation in an advanced modality of interest.
+Students may request a clinical rotation in the following advanced modalities: Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine, Sonography, Vascular Imaging, Radiation Therapy, and Mammography.
+Program faculty reserve the right to approve a student's request to participate in an clinical rotation through a second modality of interest, and the decision will be based upon the individual student's progression on their required ARRT clinical competencies.